DimitriDokuchaev/hackintosh-xps-9360/README.md

 - ssdt patches kept as they are, still work on the latest version of MacOS Monterey.

 ## Enjoy, no support!
-Again as mentioned above don't expect support on this setup, feel free to use the files and try stuff on your own. good luck!
+Again as mentioned above don't expect support on this setup, feel free to use the files and try stuff on your own. good luck!.